MODERATE-Project/moderate-docs/docs/tools-and-services/fdf_A1.1.md

 #### Anomaly Detection Skill

-Within MODERATE, this service can be used to identify anomalies in any time series, e.g., weather data, metering data etc. Extended with an auto-correction skill for data enhancement, e.g., for deleting and replacing values, the tool can be used as a powerful “behind-the-scenes”-tool to improve data quality and performance of other services within the MODERATE platform.
+Within MODERATE, this service can be used to identify anomalies in any time series, e.g., weather data, metering data etc. Extended with an auto-correction skill for data enhancement, e.g., for deleting and replacing values, the tool can be used as a powerful "behind-the-scenes"-tool to improve data quality and performance of other services within the MODERATE platform.

 #### Forecasting Timeseries Skill